 In order to successfully complete diversion a defendant must do each of the following:

 • undergo a diagnostic assessment to determine whether or not you have an alcohol or drug problem (this is commonly referred to as an alcohol / drug evaluation);

-• complete whatever course of treatment is deemed necessary by the assessment (often 12 weeks or more);
+• complete whatever course of treatment is deemed necessary by the assessment (often 12 weeks of classes or more);

-• attend a victims impact treatment session (victims panel class);
+• attend a one-time victims impact treatment session (victims panel class);

 • pay fees, assessments, and other costs to the court, to the evaluator, and to the treatment provider;